 On International Women's Day, we want to kickstart the conversations that will help us raise empowered young ladies…

-This Monday is International Women’s Day (8 March 2021).
+Today is International Women’s Day (8 March 2023).
 It’s a day that has been marked since 1975 and, in our opinion, is much needed in today’s world.
-Combine the forces of Trump, climate change and the pesky pandemic, and global life is challenging enough.
+Combine the forces of hate, climate change and the pesky pandemic, and global life is challenging enough.
 Add gender equality to the mix and, as a parent of daughters, you’ve got some serious responsibility resting on your shoulders (and that’s on top of all the everyday parenting dilemmas like disciplining your kids, filling them in on puberty and having The Sex Talk).
 Now more than ever, we must have conversations about gender equality with our daughters from an early age, and International Women’s Day is a great time to start!

 International Women’s Day was created to celebrate the social, economic, cultural and political achievements of women, and to encourage girls – no matter their situation – to feel empowered, and to have their human rights fulfilled.
 Gender equality is a tough nut to crack, but it starts at home, where we can raise questions with our children (both girls and boys), and lead by example to quash the societal norms suggesting that women are somehow inferior.
 We love that Emma Watson demystified feminism with one quick quip: “If you believe in equality, you’re a feminist.
 Sorry to tell you.”

 So, first up, here are a few things we should be saying to our daughters to help empower their minds and eradicate gender stereotypes.
 Then, check out what Ramita Anand, founder of Elevate.RA, recommends when it comes to developing our daughter’s key skills to transform them into the next generation of kick-ass, empowered women!

 Psst – you can gain more recommendations from Ramita during our podcast convo, How to raise our children to be feminists…

 9 things we should be saying to our daughters